Dynamic Cogeneration of Bug Reproduction Test in Agentic Program Repair: Introduction

 A Bug Reproduction Test (BRT) is a test that fails due to the presence of the bug and passes once the bug is fixed.
 In bug fixing, a BRT is often written to help validate whether a fix resolves the bug, and added to the codebase along with the fix to detect regressions in the future.
 As more agentic Automated Program Repair (APR) systems emerge, BRT generation has also been integrated into many of these systems.
 For example, some agentic APR systems have dedicated components that generate BRTs, and use them to assess generated fixes~\cite{kang2025autocodesherpa,xia2025demystifying,ruan2025specrover,arora2024masai,li2025infcode}.
 Some APR agents are instructed to write bug reproduction scripts for fix verification while generating fixes~\cite{yang2024swe,gao2025trae}.
 Recently, more LLM-based systems and agents have also been developed specifically to generate BRTs~\cite{khatib2025assertflip,ahmed2025heterogeneous,kitsios2025automated,nashid2025issue2test,ahmed2025otter,mundler2024swt,cheng2025agentic}.

 In the industry setting, when developers submit a bug-fixing code patch, the BRT is often implemented concurrently with the fix and included in the same patch as the fix.
 In our live deployment of an agentic APR system, developers would also prefer a BRT to be present in the AI-generated fix patch to increase the reviewers' confidence in the patch.
-However, existing agentic APR systems (1) separate the generation pipelines between the fix and the BRT, and/or (2) return a final patch with only the fix while discarding the generated BRT that was used to derive the fix.
+However, existing LLM-based APR systems return a final patch with only the fix while discarding the generated BRT that was used to derive the fix~\cite{kang2025autocodesherpa,xia2025demystifying,ruan2025specrover,arora2024masai,li2025infcode,yang2024swe,gao2025trae}, and most of them further separate the fix and the BRT generation pipelines~\cite{kang2025autocodesherpa,xia2025demystifying,ruan2025specrover,arora2024masai,li2025infcode}.
 Given the intertwined nature of bug fixing and bug reproduction, we hypothesize that exploring the feasibility of merging both generation tasks in agentic APR could be beneficial.

 This integration of fix and test generation invites a re-evaluation of traditional software engineering practices within the agentic domain.
 In the realm of human software development, the relationship between testing and coding has been rigorously scrutinized~\cite{fucci2016dissection}.
 Empirical studies of developer behavior reveal that developers predominantly write tests only after the implementation is complete, treating testing as a subsequent verification phase rather than a design driver~\cite{beller2015and,munir2014experimental}.
 Conversely, established best practices often advocate for Test-Driven Development (TDD)~\cite{beck2003test} not merely as a validation technique, but as ``cognitive scaffolding''---a disciplined workflow to reduce cognitive load and guide problem-solving through incremental steps~\cite{beck2003test, janzen2005test}.
 While this scaffolding is theorized to aid human cognition, its transferability to AI agents remains unverified.
 The core tension lies between the disciplined structure of these workflows and the stochastic, exploratory nature of AI models.